modolabs/Kurogo-Mobile-Web/doc/mw/modulenew.rst

   *SITE_DIR/themes/default/common/images/compliant*.
 This will be the image that will show up in the nav bar for this module

-You can now access this module by going to */twitter* on your server
+You can now access this module by going to */twitter* on your server.
+At this point, it has no useful functionality.
+These steps can be repeated for any future module you wish to create.

 ===========================
 Retrieving and Parsing Data